 3. BUCKWHEAT

 Buckwheat is gluten-free and also a pseudocereal.
 It has 6 grams of protein per one cup serving.
-The health benefits are many, and this protein is considered anti-inflammatory, anticancer, and beneficial to cholesterol levels.
-The flavonoids in buckwheat are thought to be responsible for its excellent value.
+This protein is considered anti-inflammatory and beneficial to cholesterol levels.
+I like using buckwheat flour in my buckwheat waffles.

 4. TEMPEH